JJTech357/Anime-Character-Report_Power-BI/README.md

 Used the Image URL field in the table to display character images.

-Enabled image search-style navigation where each image click filters detailed information on the page.

-Makes the UX more immersive and intuitive, especially for visually recognized characters.
+Enabled image search-style navigation where each image click filters detailed information on the page which makes the UX more immersive and intuitive, especially for visually recognized characters.

 📁 Report Content Overview
 🔹 SELECT CHARACTER (Left Panel)